 4. “The Ringling” in Sarasota

-Don’t miss to visit this extraordinary and impressing piece of Art.
+Don’t miss to visit this extraordinary and impressing piece of Art when you are on Venice vacation.
 It provides exhibitions, a circus museum and beautiful gardens.

 In the early 20th century, the Ringling family possessed the world’s greatest circus.
 The Ringling Museum of Art represents a museum of art with more than 600 paintings, sculptures and decorative art objects.
 The residential building Cá d’Zan in the style of a Venetian palazzo served the Ringlings as a winter residence.
 It has two floors, vaulted ceilings, crystal chandeliers from the Waldorf-Astoria Hotel in New York and tapestries that show figures of mythology.